braekling/WP-Matomo/readme.txt

 * Removed some division by zero warnings
 * Option to disable SSL host verification (additional to peer verification)
 * Overview widget: Do not show unique visitors row if value is not available
+* Bugfix: Post shortcode is fixed and will work again

 = 1.0.10 =
 * Security fix